-Collora Piano will be offering piano lessons for all levels beginning in April 2018 with Alessandro Mazzamuto, Artist In Residence at Collora Piano.
+Collora Piano now offers piano lessons for all ages and levels with Alessandro Mazzamuto, Artist In Residence at Collora Piano.

 For more information email: email@example.com